ivcap-works/ivcap-docs/docs/developer-guide/running-locally.md

 ### Developing locally {#local-dev}

-Download and build the [Python SDK](https://github.com/reinventingscience/ivcap-sdk-python), [Command Line Interface (CLI)](https://github.com/reinventingscience/ivcap-cli), and [sample service](https://github.com/reinventingscience/ivcap-python-service-example) to get started on your analytics service.
+Download and install the [sample service](https://github.com/reinventingscience/ivcap-python-service-example) and review the `img_test_service.py` file to get started with writing your application.

+Review the `README` file in the `sample service` for the latest tips and information on how to install the service to run using [conda](https://docs.conda.io/en/latest/) or [pip](https://pypi.org/project/pip/).

+Update the Makefile for the sample service to reflect your local environment.

+Use the `make clone-sdk` make-targets to clone the [Python SDK](https://github.com/reinventingscience/ivcap-sdk-python) to your computer and  for you to run.

+Use the `make run` target to run the sample service using python and test it out.

+Use the `make docker-build-local`, `make docker-publish-local`, and `make docker-run` make targets build the sample service to a local docker image, and enable it to run as a docker image

-Review and make changes to the code in the sample service to see how it runs.
+Review and make changes to the code in the sample service.

-### Access and Use

-## Developer Resources

-The ***API reference*** contains the description of the API endpoints.

-The command line interface
+Build it with the make targets, and [access IVCAP services](using-ivcap/) with the CLI to test how your service runs.

+When running your service locally you can load images from the local file-system, or you can interact with IVCAP server for data storage.
+Use the service order parameters to provide the input files for the sample service.